 SECTION 1 SCOPE OF AGREEMENT

 2 Scope of Agreement.
 From time to time, the Parties may, but shall not be obligated to, enter into Transactions for the purchase or sale of Energy hereunder.
 Each Transaction shall be effectuated and evidenced in accordance with this Master Agreement and shall constitute a part of this Master Agreement.
 The Parties are relying upon the fact that all Transactions, together with this Master Agreement, shall constitute a single integrated agreement, and that the Parties would not otherwise enter into any Transaction.
 Any conflict between this Master Agreement and a Transaction shall be resolved in favor of the Transaction.
 This Master Agreement shall govern all Transactions between the Parties from and after the Effective Date unless expressly stated otherwise and shall govern all transactions between the Parties entered into prior to the date hereof that relate to the purchase and sale of Energy or options thereon.
-The Parties specifically agree that this Agreement shall supercede and supplant the General Terms and Conditions of Confirmation set forth in Annex A to any confirmation letters confirming transactions between the Parties entered into prior to the Effective Date.
+The Parties specifically agree that this Master Agreement shall supercede and supplant the General Terms and Conditions of Confirmation set forth in Annex A attached to confirmation letters confirming transactions between the Parties entered into prior to the Effective Date.

 3 Transaction Procedures.
 During the term of this Agreement, the Parties may notify each other that Energy is available for purchase or sale.
 Each Transaction shall be effectuated in a telephone conversation between the Parties whereby an offer and acceptance shall constitute the agreement of the Parties.
 The specific terms to be established by the Parties for each Transaction shall include the Buyer and Seller, the Delivery Term, the Contract Price, the Delivery Point, the Contract Quantity, whether the Transaction is Firm or Non-Firm and such other terms as the Parties shall agree.
 EPMI shall confirm a telephonic Transaction by forwarding to Counterparty a Confirmation Letter, which shall be executed by Counterparty (with any objections noted thereon) and returned to EPMI within two (2) Business Days of Counterparty's receipt of it or else be deemed correct as sent.
 Failure by EPMI to send a Confirmation Letter shall not invalidate any Transaction agreed to by the Parties.
 The Parties agree not to contest or assert any defense to the validity or enforceability of telephonic Transactions entered into in accordance with this Master Agreement under laws relating to whether certain agreements are to be in writing or signed by the Party to be thereby bound, or the authority of any employee of the Party to enter into a Transaction.
 Each Party consents to the recording of its representatives’ telephone conversations without any further notice.
 All recordings may be introduced into evidence and used to prove oral agreements between the Parties.